szaghi/ZOO/README.md

 ### What is ZOO?

-This my *ZOO* where you can see (and take) my *wild Fortran pets*, namely this a centralized place where you can get some of my (poor) Fortran libraries that live in their own repository.
+This is my *ZOO* where you can see (and take) my *wild Fortran pets*, namely this is a centralized place where you can get some of my (poor) Fortran libraries that otherwise live in their own repository.
 The aim is to facilitate end-users that are bothered to deal with my *extreme KISS* approach that atomizes my projects.
-My Fortran projects are generally KISS (Keep It Simple and Stupid) thus they are designed to complete one or two simple tasks.
+My Fortran projects are generally strongly KISS (Keep It Simple and Stupid) thus they are designed to complete one or two simple tasks.
 This approach is wonderful (IMO), but it has cons: the main cons is probably that it generates a **dependency hieararchy**.
-In fact, to complete one task often I exploit other libraries to complete smaller tasks.
+In fact, to complete one task I often exploit other libraries to complete smaller tasks.
 For example to handle fancy progress bars I have created [forbear](https://github.com/szaghi/forbear) that, in turn, exploits [FACE](https://github.com/szaghi/FACE) to handle colors and styles: the end-user of `forbear` can be bothered to manually resolve the `FACE` dependency if she decide to perform a manual installation of `forbear`.

 > I hope that my **ZOO** will help end-users to easy handle the pre-requisites phase and it will allow a more easy installation of my poor libraries.